zxing-cpp/zxing-cpp/wrappers/wasm/README.md

 5. To quickly test your build, copy those demo files into your build directory and run e.g. `emrun --serve_after_close demo_reader.html`.

 You can also download the latest build output from the continuous integration system from the [Actions](https://github.com/zxing-cpp/zxing-cpp/actions) tab.
 Look for 'wasm-artifacts'.
 Also check out the [live demos](https://github.com/zxing-cpp/zxing-cpp#web-demos).

+## Alternative Wrapper Project

+There is an alternative (external) wrapper project called [zxing-wasm](https://github.com/Sec-ant/zxing-wasm).
+It is written in TypeScript, has a more feature complete interface closer to the C++ API, spares you from dealing with WASM intricacies and is provided as a fully fledged ES module on [npmjs](https://www.npmjs.com/package/zxing-wasm).

 ## Performance